Yelp/Tron/docs/jobs.rst

     config.

 **expected_runtime** (default **24h**)
-    A time interval (ex: "2 hours") that specified the maximum expected duration of each job run.
+    A time interval (ex: "2 hours") that specifies the maximum expected duration of each job run.
     Monitoring will alert if a job run is still running after this duration.
     Use max_runtime instead if hard limit is needed.